 An introduction into our Football Munchkin Classes

 Our Football Munchkins classes introduce children to their first taste of our national sport, football!
-The children will learn the most basic football skills to help prepare them for down the park with jumpers for goal posts, playing with friends and the school football team.
+The children will learn fundamental football skills in a structured but fun environment.
 As well as learning and developing their football skills, we also aim to encourage development of social interaction to build confidence and well-being.

 At every stage fun is the first and foremost element of every class.
 Through the use of fun themed games, we bring something different to our football classes that aren’t used elsewhere.
 All our Football Munchkins classes are built combining a learning aspect together with physical skills and are suitable for both boys and girls.